interledger/interledger.github.io/_content/setup-wallets.md

 4. Enter the payment pointer for the address you want to send test XRP to (hint: try one from [https://rafiki.money](https://rafiki.money)).
 5. Click **Send**.

 The amount of test XRP in the lower left adjusts to the new value.
-At the same time, you should see your balance in rafki.money go down.
+At the same time, if you have your rafiki.money wallet account open in another tab, you will see your balance in that wallet account go down.

 Next, send the money back via the following steps: